pwning/docs/suggestions-for-running-a-ctf.markdown

 * Check that pwnable machines support the desired protections.
 * Test full solutions for all problems - this means that you can run your solution script and it outputs the correct key.
 "My solution script gets eip=0x41414141" may not be enough!
 * Test out the process for updating a problem during the CTF - mistakes happen, so it's best to be prepared.
+* Test that the binaries/code running on your services match any files that you are giving out.

 # Problems